meltyness/receipt-processor-api/README.md

 [Response to](https://github.com/fetch-rewards/receipt-processor-challenge) a fairly simple API challenge.

+## Operator instructions

 Neatly passes go linter:
-`go vet`
+- `go vet`

 Defines some tests for the more complex behavior specified:
-`go test`
+- `go test`

-Launches an endpoint listening on `localhost:33824` `go run .`
+Launches an endpoint on hostport `localhost:33824`:
+- `go run .`